TigerAppsOrg/TigerPoll/README.md

 ## Credits

-The TigerPoll project was created in collaboration between Princeton USG and TigerApps by software developers Caroline Rasmussen '26, Joshua Lau '26, and Leo Stepanewk '25 with input from USG Elections Manager Alex Sorgini '26.
+The TigerPoll project was created in collaboration between Princeton USG and TigerApps by software developers Caroline Rasmussen '26 and Joshua Lau '26 with input from USG Elections Manager Alex Sorgini '26.

 ## License